 Council House Disrepair Claims Compensation Guide – How Much Can I Claim?
 How To Claim?

-By Olivia Fitzpatrick.
-Last updated 29th July 2021.
+Updated by Max Malinga on 24th March 2020.
 Welcome to our guide on how to make a claim for housing disrepair compensation.

 If your home is owned by the council and you have reported any broken or damaged parts of the property that need repairing or any other problems such as damp or mould for example, then as your landlord, the council have a legal duty of care to make sure action is taken immediately to repair or rectify any problems.

 If they fail to act in accordance with their responsibility as your landlord and do not take the necessary steps to make any repairs, then you may want to make council house disrepair claims.

 This is when it can be helpful to contact a claims firm such as Legal Expert for free help and advice to give you the best possible chance of your claim being a success.
 Either call us on the number at the top of this page, contact us through our website or use the live chat feature on your screen.

 We can confirm to you in what instances disrepair claims by tenants can be made and can even provide you with a compensation estimate.
 Moreover, please read on to learn more about how to make house disrepair claims.